AngeloChDev/website_test_dci/cli/Milestone_7/README.md

 The constructor method takes an argument named `user_name` and it will store this value in the `_name` object property.

 The `authenticate` method will always return `False`.
 Like `is_authenticated`, this method is just a placeholder for the feature and to allow us to have a simpler code in `query.py`.
-The `Employee` class will override this method.
+The `Employee` class will override this method.w_s is  not None)

 The `is_named` method will return `True` if the name passed to the method equals the `self._name` property.
 Since `_name` is protected we will need a way to check if the user is the one we want.